Voices from Assam school: ‘Good that girls have spoken their mind’

 Begum, a Class 9 student, says it would be “much less hassle” if the hijab was allowed in school, but adds: “Rules are rules, our teachers have a point too.”

-In Juria Higher Secondary School in Assam’s Nagaon district, several Muslim girls find themselves in a similar quandary, caught between the duty to their families and religious beliefs to wear the hijab.
-The rules of the school established in 1948 that say that nothing apart from uniform – white kurta and green dupatta for girls, white shirt and green trousers for boys – must be worn.
+In Juria Higher Secondary School, established in 1948, several Muslim girls find themselves in a similar quandary, caught between the duty to their families and religious beliefs to wear the hijab, and the school rules that say that nothing apart from uniform – white kurta and green dupatta for girls, white shirt and green trousers for boys – must be worn.

 Asfiya Sultan,15, Begum’s friend and classmate, says that she “feels bad” since the hijab is a “part of her identity”.